chengxuphd/AROT-COV23/README.md

 - Data_Processing.py - A Python script for converting tweets json data to csv format.
 - Tweets_Preprocessing.py - A Python script for pre-processing tweets data.

+**If you want to access the AROT-COV23 Complete Version, you need to fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSdrC7VEebyH76IMXBLsruwig66SnfKOgkWGwzcYMrCokY9LSQ/viewform?usp=sf_link) to request.**

 ## Examples
 ------------------